 Mobile Apps Resources:

-The SmallBizDev Hackathons bring together designers, developers, entrepreneurs, and innovators in San Francisco, Chicago, and New York to create hacks or apps for mobile platforms that solve the toughest issues facing small business owners.
+In 2014, the SmallBizDev Hackathons brought together designers, developers, entrepreneurs, and innovators in San Francisco, Chicago, and New York to create hacks or apps for mobile platforms that solve the toughest issues facing small business owners.
 The grand prize winner was Shiftmates in San Francisco, an an intuitive and interactive way for employees to manage, share, and trade shifts.
 See coverage of SmallBizDev in Business Wire.

 The FinCapDev Hackathons were two-day events held in San Francisco and New York in 2014 where entrepreneurs, designers, developers and innovators came together and built prototypes or apps for mobile platforms that solved specific issues described in U.S. Financial Diaries cases.
 Hacks help underserved Americans make smarter financial choices and achieve better access to financial products and services.
 The winning hacks were Climb in San Francisco, which helps users decide how to prioritize bill payment when they can't afford to pay them all, and BeThrifty in New York, which facilitates purchases of bulk items by multiple users.
 See here for a San Francisco recap, and here for a New York recap.

-MyMoneyAppUp was a contest that motivated American entrepreneurs, software developers, the public, and students to propose the best ideas and designs for next-generation mobile tools to help consumers make smart financial choices, access high quality financial products and services, and ultimately control and shape their financial futures.
+MyMoneyAppUp was a contest held in 2012 that motivated American entrepreneurs, software developers, the public, and students to propose the best ideas and designs for next-generation mobile tools to help consumers make smart financial choices, access high quality financial products and services, and ultimately control and shape their financial futures.
 It was launched by the U.S. Treasury Department in collaboration with D2D and the Center for Financial Services Innovation (CFSI).
 The IdeaBank collected 140-character, tweet-like app-based solution ideas that were put to a public vote and ultimately selected by judges.
 The App Design Challenge solicited comprehensive design proposals for apps from companies, individuals, and teams.
 The winning idea was Centz, and app that helps users make sense of their student loans and earn cents while doing it.

 - MyMoneyAppUp Challenge Announces Expert Judges (07/31/2012)